Effective Anti-Ageing Approaches

 Over time, the skin ages.
 This is an inevitable, natural process that affects us all.
 Obviously the rest of the body ages too, but changes to the skin are often the first visual sign of not only advancing age, but also various medical conditions.
 Click here for a comprehensive review of factors that can affect the skin.

 Aging is a complex biological process, mediated by both endogenous and extrinsic factors.
 Endogenous factors include genetics, hormonal status and rate of cellular metabolism.
-Extrinsic factors include environmental pollution, ionising radiation and chemical/toxin exposure.
+Extrinsic factors include environmental pollution, ionizing radiation and chemical/toxin exposure.
 This explains why women who have undergone treatment for cancer are particularly prone to problematic skin and an exacerbation of the normal aging process.

 The aim of a successful anti-aging therapy is to restore healthy, smooth, blemish-free, resilient skin.
 Some of the most frequently used approaches are: